 No, the specific details and any personal information about your disability are considered confidential.
-However, your instructors will be notified that you have a documented disability and are therefore entitled to receive certain services and accommodations.
+However, your instructors will be notified that you have a documented disability when you submit your Accommodation Letter and are therefore entitled to receive certain services and accommodations.
 In addition, you will be asked to give the disability services counselor permission to discuss the general nature of your disability with faculty as it relates to your academic progress.

 How can I obtain a handicapped parking permit?

 Handicapped parking permits are available from your town office after showing proof of a physical disability and the necessary vehicle information.
 Temporary permits are also available from your town for disabilities lasting at least four weeks.
 For other temporary medical conditions that require special parking privileges, contact the Health Services Office on your home campus.